rerdavies/pipedal/docs/Debugging.md

 React sources, and configure pipedald to serve only the websocket.

 Note that a debug instance of `pipedald` cannot bind to port 80, since that requires either root privileges or access to port 80 via `authd`.
-So you will have to configure the debug isntance of `pipedald`'s web server to bind to port 8080 instead.
-The react server will serve the web applicaton on port 3000, so you will point your web browser to `raspberrpi:3000`.
+So you will have to configure the debug instance of `pipedald`'s web server to bind to port 8080 instead.
+The react server will serve the web application on port 8080, so you will point your web browser to `localhost:8080`.
 And you will then need to configure the react application to make web socket connection on port 8080 (where pipedald provides all dynamic content in the web app).
+Note that the pipedald service serves the vite/react web app as compiled into /etc/pipedal/react directory, and the debug build of pipedal does not (by default) build the vite/react web app sources.
+Normally, you will use the vite/react debug server when you are debugging.
+However, when using the vite/react debug server, the PiPedal client application will use the pipedald web server on port 8080 to provide dynamic content (e.g. the web socket connect, and various pieces of dynamic content served out of the `http://localhost:8080/var` URL and children thereof.

-You may find it convenient to reconfigure the systemd intances of `pipedald` to bind to port 8080 as well.
+You may find it convenient to reconfigure the systemd instance of `pipedald` to bind to port 8080 as well.
-That will allow the react server to point clients to either a debug instance or the systemd instance of `pipedald` depending, depending on which instance of pipedald is currently running.
+That will allow the vite/react debug server to point clients to either a debug instance or the systemd instance of `pipedald` depending, depending on which instance of pipedald is currently running.
 Run the following command to make the systemd instance of `pipedald` bind to port 8080 instead of port 80: